uchicago-cs/chiwebsite/chisubmit/students.rst

 the deadline, for the following reasons:

 - The length of the grace period is not disclosed.
 - chisubmit informs the instructors of which students have submitted during the grace period.
-If we see a team that submits during the grace period for multiple projects, we may begin applying point penalties to any future submissions you make during a grace period.
+  If an instructor sees a team that submits during the grace period for multiple projects, they may begin applying point penalties to any future submissions you make during a grace period.

 When you submit during the grace period, chisubmit will print the following before you confirm your submission::